 Finding out that you or loved one have been charged with a domestic violence or sex offense case is daunting enough, but then you have to deal with getting out of jail.
-Over the last couple years it has become increasingly difficult to get any type of bail at all for these type of alleged crimes.
+Over the last couple of years it has become increasingly difficult to get any type of bail at all for these type of alleged crimes.

 The Justice Reinvestment Act

 Not long ago the Maryland Legislature rethought the bail review process in the State of Maryland.
 For decades, most bails were predicated upon a surety bond, i.e., a bondsman would post a promise to pay a set figure to the court if the defendant did not show up for the trial date.
 Typically, the defendant would pay the bondsman a set fee for posting the surety.
-Although, technically, surety or property bonds still exist, counties like Baltimore, Anne Arundel County, and several others have going to a “number system” to evaluate whether or not a defendant should or should not be released.
+Although technically, surety or property bonds still exist, counties like Baltimore, Anne Arundel County, and several others have going to a “number system” to evaluate whether or not a defendant should or should not be released.

 The Numbers Mean Everything

 The evaluation system to determine if a newly arrested individual should be released is primarily done by an agency named “Pretrial Release” in that specific County.
-That agency will make a recommendation to the district court judge, after a commissioners hearing regarding the defendant’s eligibility and trustworthiness to stay in the community pending trial.
-Typically, in Baltimore City, Baltimore County and Anne Arundel County as well as some or other counties in Maryland, it is becoming increasingly difficult to get any type of bail for a domestic violence or sex offense case.
+That agency will make a recommendation to the district court judge, after a commissioner hearing regarding the defendant’s eligibility and trustworthiness to stay in the community pending trial.
+Typically, in Baltimore City, Baltimore County, and Anne Arundel County as well as some or other counties in Maryland, it is becoming increasingly difficult to get any type of bail for a domestic violence or sex offense case.
 This is particularly true for the Commissioner’s review of bail.
 The percentages of being released by a district court judge are higher, but not by much.

 The bail system now consists of a numbered checklist to make a determination as to whether or not you will be released.
 If you have any type of conviction in your background at all, even if the domestic violence is a negligible assault, meaning there was no injury or any serious ramifications, your background may prevent you from getting out of jail pending trial.